younited/nomad-logs-action/README.md

 - `namespace`: Namespace of the nomad job
 - `job`: Name of the nomad job
 - `parameterized`: Set to true if the nomad job is parameterized
-- `allow-failure`: Set to true so that the action completes successfully if logs are detected on stderr
+- `allow-stderr`: Set to true so that the action completes successfully if logs are detected on stderr

 ## Outputs